-Reasons for a child to be taken into care
+However, some of the most common reasons for a child to be taken into care include:

-Neglect can come in many forms – and if a child is proven to be neglected, this can lead to them being placed in the care system.
+Neglect can come in many forms – and if a child is proven to be neglected, this can lead to them being placed in the foster care system.
 Examples of neglect could include:

 Physical or mental illness of the parents or caregivers can lead to them not being able to look after their child – and either temporary or permanent foster care may be required.